Pruritic urticarial papules and plaques of pregnancy: Cause

-PUPPP is the most common dermatosis of pregnancy and is the most frequent in pregnant women habitating a male fetus, women who had quick and conspicuous weight gain during a short period, and women who ultimately deliver by a C-section.
-Although the exact cause of the condition is not known and varying amongst individuals, there have been theories linking the cause of PUPPP to hormonal alterations, damage to the connective tissue during pregnancy, and autoimmune disorder where the evidence for these theories is currently low.
+PUPPP is the most common dermatosis of pregnancy and is most frequent in women carrying a male fetus, women who had quick and conspicuous weight gain during a short period, and women who ultimately deliver via C-section.
+Although the exact cause of the condition is not known and may vary between individuals, there have been theories linking PUPPP to hormonal alterations, damage to the connective tissue during pregnancy, and autoimmune disorder.
+The evidence for these theories is currently inconclusive.

 This skin condition occurs mostly in first pregnancies (primigravida), in the third trimester and is more likely with multiple pregnancies (more so with triplets than twins or singletons).
 Occasionally, this condition may also occur postpartum, but rarely does this ever occur in the first and second trimester.

 Other than additional associations with hypertension and induction of labour, there are no observed difference in the outcome of the pregnancy for mothers or babies.